3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 If the spouses started the business during the marriage, regardless of who operated the business, and the business acquisition did not result from a gift, inheritance or other separate sources, there may be less analysis.

-Like any other property, a divorce with a business involved starts with a look at the date of acquisition and source of acquisition.
+Like any other property, a divorce that involves a business starts with a look at the date of acquisition and source of acquisition.

 What about a business started prior to the marriage?